butterfly garden finished

 backyard corner

-Now our garden is a integral piece of our backyard that really stands for itself.
+Now our garden is an integral piece of our backyard that really stands for itself.
 We are so in love with the final result we want to work on our other back corner garden bed!
+Just remember to plan out everything before you start your garden.
+You want to stay away from pesticides and host plants that act as pollinators to attract more butterflies!
+You may even see more hummingbirds start to come around – we sure did when we incorporated more native plants!

 Check out these other fun outdoor posts: